ahmedkaludi/amp-enhancer/readme.txt

   * Full Plugin Support.

 == Changelog ==

+= 1.0.26 (15 February 2021) =
+* Added the functionality of Hide When Scrolling Down Option of Astra Theme Sticky Header.
+* Fixed the issue of  Mobile Menu Toggle Button not working when only Astra theme is activated without Astra Pro plugin.

 = 1.0.25 (10 February 2021) =
 * Fixed the issue of Astra Theme Menu Toggle Button not working when Old header/footer option is used.